JordyMoos/JMTradingHouseSnapshot/README.md

 JMTradingHouseSnapshot.registerForEvent(event, callback)
 ```

 Allows you to listen to an event.
-See Events for list of possible event.
+See Events for list of possible events.
 The callback function will be called when the events triggers.

 ### unregisterForEvent